 There have been conflicts of interest related to the Heritage Conservation District that were discovered by PRATAC’s investigation: some members of Council voted on decisions affecting property that they or a family member owned in the area, potentially receiving enhanced benefits as a result.

-One attempt at the suppression of free speech in the public interest is something called a “Strategic Lawsuit Against Public Participation.”
+An example of one attempt at the suppression of free speech in the public interest is something called a “Strategic Lawsuit Against Public Participation.”
 This Council made a decision to fund one in a closed council meeting.
 Since the lawsuit was a private action by two individuals on the Council, why did this Council agree to fund them?
 Given that the two who launched the personal suit could not vote on it, at least 5 of the remaining 9 council had to have agreed to use your money to help them.
 Did the closed council meeting in meet the criteria listed above?
 Remember, this was not a lawsuit brought against the council or one that the municipality started under its authority.
 Justice Pedlar ruled that municipalities cannot sue for defamation Montague (Township) v.
 Page, 2006 CanLII 2192 (ON SC)

 Mississippi Mills does not have an Integrity Commissioner, but will for 2019.

 Without a history of regular financial reports to Council from the municipal administration and departments, it is hard to say how taxes will go.
-The debt is currently about $4 million more than the $18 million that the soon-to-be-ex-mayor claimed it would be at the end of 2018.
+The debt is currently about $4 million more than the $18 million that the ex-mayor claimed it would be at the end of 2018.

 The Long Term Financial Plan apparently did not account for things like the ever-rising costs of energy, interest rates, salaries, benefits and shaky management.
 Residential property taxes and sky-high development charges can no longer remain the only sources of revenue.